 - Generous paid time off, holidays and flexible scheduling

 - Our employees receive special discounts on a wide range of products and services

 - Exceptional health, dental, vision and prescription drug insurance plans

 - Generous retirement savings, disability insurance, identify theft protection and even home and auto insurance

 - Free onsite parking at all campuses

-- Education / Training: Graduate of an accredited school of nursing.
+- Graduate of an accredited school of nursing with an associate’s degree or higher.
 Diploma, A.D.N., B.S.N., M.S.N., DNP/PhD – if not minimum BSN prepared, new graduate/nurse with less than one (1) year experience is required to sign an educational contract upon hire to complete BSN within specified timeframe and adhere to contract stipulations.
-RN must enroll in an accredited BSN program within one (1) year of hire date and complete within the next three (3) years.
+RN must enroll in an accredited BSN program within one (1) year of licensure date and complete within the next four (4) years.
 This is effective September 1, 2017.